 If you have a partner, limit the time you “began” a “new idea” together.
 Wait what!
 Yes I said it.
 Work more apart than together when the lead wants to try something new.
 This is an argument eliminator, and it helps maintain the fun in creativity.
-Follows should never have the mentality of knowing where to go next.
-This is always the leads job, and he can eliminate most of the stress that comes with working with a partner in the beginning stages of an idea by figuring out where he wants to go first in theory by himself.
+Follows should avoid developing a mentality of knowing where to go next.
+That concept is the leads territory, and he can eliminate most of the stress that comes with working with a partner in the beginning stages of an idea by figuring out where he wants to go first in theory by himself.

 Subsequently, follows can follow more effectively when a lead is more clear about “where” he wants to go, and can help polish the rough edges with him on the back end once his idea is more clear.
 You’ll be amazed how much time is saved by this method.
-On occasion, leads borrow the follow and let them know you’re not looking for a perfect response from them, but that you’re trying to “visualize” with a physical body where you might want take her in theory.
-This relational technique is like asking them where they might want to go for dinner that night without actually taking them until later.
+On occasion, leads borrow the follow and let them know you’re not looking for a perfect response from them, but that you’re trying to “visualize” with a physical body where you might want to take her in theory.
+This relational technique will accelerate your learning curves.

 You don’t have to feel the result from the follow to determine if you have a good idea.
 This is relieving for the follow, and eliminates a need to examine how well they are responding.
 It is very difficult to communicate a new idea with someone who depends on responding to an understood idea. (read my article on: “Benefits of solo dancing” if you have trouble with visualization.)

 In conclusion, these are things that have proven to work for myself since I’ve tried them with hundreds of leads and followers the past years.
-They may not work for everyone, but everyone should have the opportunity to model someone successful.
+They may not work for everyone, but everyone should have the opportunity to model a successful example.
 I’ve also even used this method in creating choreographed pieces of work with my friend Annie Trudeau.
 View that performance here: